At bat

 In baseball, an at bat (AB) or time at bat is a batter's turn batting against a pitcher.
 An at bat is different from a plate appearance.
-A batter is credited with a plate appearance regardless of what happens during their turn at bat, but a batter is credited with an at bat only if that plate appearance does not have one of the results enumerated below.
-While at bats are used to calculate certain statistics, including batting average and slugging percentage, a player can qualify for the season-ending rankings in these categories only if they accumulate 502 plate appearances during the season.
+A batter is credited with a plate appearance regardless of what happens upon completion of his turn at bat, but a batter is charged with an at bat only if that plate appearance does not have one of the results enumerated below.
+While at bats are used to calculate certain statistics, including batting average and slugging percentage, players can qualify for the season-ending rankings in these categories only if they accumulate 502 plate appearances during the season.

-Batters will not receive credit for an at bat if their plate appearances end under the following circumstances:
+Batters will not be charged an at bat if their plate appearances end under the following circumstances: